Dr Georgia Phillips

 Phillips’ has also published peer-reviewed works with several Q1 academic journals.
 These include the two Q1 Creative Writing organ journals: New Writing: The International Journal for the Practice and Theory of Creative Writing and Text: Journal of Writing and Writing Courses.
 She has also published academic work in the Q1 journal Rethinking History: The Journal of Theory and Practice.

-Alongside this, Phillips has published four review articles in The Conversation that have contributed to essential debates surrounding contemporary literature.
+Alongside this, Phillips has published five articles in The Conversation that have contributed to essential debates surrounding contemporary literature.

 Georgia’s research area is focused on exploring emergent and experimental/literary narrative modes, literary aesthetics, and the legacy of literary modernism on contemporary writing.
 More recently, she has been focusing on post-postmodern literary historical writings and the philosophical, ethical and ideological implications of re-working modernist aesthetic strategies to negotiate historiography in fiction.